rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 **Thoughts:**

 Started playing around with class inheritence.
 I have a bug preventing me from correctly setting this up.
 Will be working on it tomorrow.

+### Day 66: April 19th, 2022
+##### Studying

+**Today's Progress:**
+1. Fixed bug preventing correct use of the super() function for class inheritance.
+2. Read chapter 3 of adventure game programming in java.

+**Thoughts:**

+Had to remove the self variable from being passed to super() in order to get it to work correctly.
+Not sure why super() doesn't need self.
+I need to dig a little more.
+I need to build a parser to check for verbs and objects.
+This will allow some pretty simple commands, and I can create a list of verbs that can be checked, along with a list of objects the player can interact with.